 NHS Psychotherapist / Counsellor

-Courtenay Young has also worked in the NHS as a Psychological Therapist, Psychotherapist and Counsellor, in and around Edinburgh since 2003.
+I have also worked in the NHS as a Psychological Therapist, Psychotherapist and Counsellor, in and around Edinburgh since 2003.

-When my wife and I moved from Findhorn to Edinburgh in 2003, I initially obtained a post as a Psychological Therapist in the Clinical Psychology department of NHS Lanarkshire Primary Care Trust (based at Hartwoodhill Hospital, Shotts) and working in Lanark & Carluke.
+When I moved from Findhorn to Edinburgh in 2003, I initially obtained a post as a Psychological Therapist in the Clinical Psychology department of NHS Lanarkshire Primary Care Trust (based at Hartwoodhill Hospital, Shotts) and started working in Lanark & Carluke.
 This was a 6-month maternity locum position, extended to 9-months, working with about 60 people in south Lanarkshire, referred for counselling and psychotherapy by doctors and psychiatrists.

-Since then, I have also worked for as a counsellor and psychotherapist in Edinburgh, for NHS Lothian, in Ratho, since 2004; and also in NHS Forth Valley, for 6 months, in the dept. of Clinical Psychology (Larbert) as a psychotherapist, helping to reduce their waiting list; and also (another short-term contract) for a year with NHS Lothian in the dept. of Clinical Psychology in Inchkeith House, Leith, Edinburgh.
+Since then, I have also worked as a counsellor and psychotherapist in Edinburgh, for NHS Lothian, in Ratho, since 2004; and also in NHS Forth Valley, for 6 months, in the dept. of Clinical Psychology (Larbert) as a psychotherapist, helping to reduce their waiting list; and also (another short-term contract) for a year with NHS Lothian in the dept. of Clinical Psychology in Inchkeith House, Leith, Edinburgh.